MicrosoftDocs/power-platform/power-platform/admin/vnet-support-overview.md

 - Integrate Dataverse and Power Platform with your own services within your network.

   For example, Dataverse or Power Platform components can call resources owned by your enterprise.
 These resources can be either Azure-hosted or on-premises.
-- Use plug-ins or connectors to make outbound calls.
+- Use plug-ins to make outbound calls.

   For example, a call from a Dataverse plug-in is made to a Snowflake instance hosted on Azure.

-## Private networks
+## Introduction to virtual network support for Power Platfrom

+Power Platform integrates with enterprise resources over Public networks.
 With public networks, enterprise resources must be accessible from a list of Azure IP ranges or service tags, which describe public IP addresses.
-These integrations happen on the public internet infrastructure.
-However, a virtual network allows you to use a private network _and_ integrate with cloud services.
+However, virtual network support for Power Platform allows you to use a private network _and_ integrate with cloud services or services hosted within your enterprise network.

 Azure services are protected within a virtual network through [private endpoints](/azure/private-link/private-endpoint-overview).
 You can bring your on-premises resources to the virtual network through [Express Route](/azure/expressroute/), which allows you to protect and monitor the entire virtual network.
+You need to delegate virtual networks and subnets to the Power Platform.
+Since you are delegating your virtual networks and subnets to Power Platform, Power Platform will use the delegated subnet to make outbound calls to enterprise resources over enterprise private network, thereby eliminating the need to egressing the traffic over public internet and exposing the enterprise resources to public internet.

 In a virtual network, you have full control over the egress traffic from Power Platform.
 The traffic is subjected to network policies applied by your network administrator.

 :::image type="content" source="media/vnet-support/vnet-support-traffic.png" alt-text="Screenshot that shows how a virtual network interacts with resources." lightbox="media/vnet-support/vnet-support-traffic.png":::

-## Virtual network benefits
+## Virtual network support benefits

  With Virtual Network support, you get all the [benefits](/azure/virtual-network/subnet-delegation-overview#advantages-of-subnet-delegation) that Azure subnet delegation provides.